binhphap5/End-End-Question-Answering-System/README.md

 # End-End-Question-Answering-System.

-Extractive QA system to RAG system.
+Extractive QA system with a external retriever.

 To run locally, use this command: streamlit run extractive_QA.py